 Arm and Hammer sells this convenient Baking Soda Shaker for use around the home.
 It would come in handy when using baking soda on carpeting, when adding baking soda to dishwater (baking soda is great for dishes that have been allowed to fester), or when cleaning.
 Of course, if you think the container is too loud, you can always purchase a more subdued shaker or sifter to enjoy the same convenience.

-Not satisfied with the myriad uses for baking soda covered in this page?Well, there are hundreds of baking soda uses out there.
+Not satisfied with the myriad uses covered in this page?Well, there are hundreds more out there.
 Baking soda use extends to getting rid of rust, smoke smell, curing itch from bug bites or rash, cleaning a plethora of different surfaces, and the list goes on.
-There are a few books that chronicle the full spectrum of baking soda’s uses, and Vicki Lansky’s Baking Soda: Over 500 Fabulous, Fun and Frugal Uses You’ve Probably Never Thought of has enjoyed popularity for years.
+There are a few books that chronicle the full spectrum uses, and Vicki Lansky’s Baking Soda: Over 500 Fabulous, Fun and Frugal Uses You’ve Probably Never Thought of has enjoyed popularity for years.